ParallelCoinTeam/parallelcoin/README.md

 ```

 Note that the `go install` command will place the produced binaries into a
 folder specified by the environment variable, set `GOBIN`, and add `GOBIN`
-the `PATH` variable.
-Otherwise if you prefer to use build and address the binary
+to the `PATH` variable.
+Otherwise if you prefer to use build and address the
+binary
 in the current working directory (at the root of the repository), at least
 on windows, this is an easy option as it searches for executables first in
 the CWD.